 Library workshops help researchers conquer information overload.
 Give us a class period, and we'll show your students how to find better sources.
 Our classes are designed to support course objectives and student assignments.
 We can help you help your students become information literate (see our Information Literacy site).

-Presentations are usually 50-90 minutes long and emphasize search methodology and critical thinking.
+Workshops are usually 50-90 minutes long and emphasize search methodology and critical thinking.
 They include hands-on use of materials and computers as much as possible.
 We can create course-specific guides if we have enough notice.
-We also run workshops on research tools such as RefWorks.
+We also run workshops on research tools such as Zotero.

-For regularly scheduled technology and other Library and Information Services workshops, see the LIS On-Campus Workshops page (go-shortcut: go/lisworkshops).
+For regularly scheduled technology workshops, see the ITS On-Campus Workshops page (go-shortcut: go/techworkshops).

 At the end of each semester, we submit a very brief survey to all faculty who have requested a research workshop from librarians.
 Here are some of the comments we've received since 2013.

 - "The librarians were partners in instruction and students felt empowered to call upon the librarians."

 - "Students commented at the end of the semester how great it was to have the librarian give the three workshops for this course.
 They learned a lot and applied what they learned not only to the FYSE but to their other courses as well."